-Helping make Christmas merry and bright for foster youth
+Helping make the holidays merry and bright for foster youth

 Ashley Payne, Youth Specialist, Fostering Horns Program